rhjacobsen/CN_workshops/Workshops/1/README.md

 ### Step 3: Setup DHCP Server

- * Create the file /etc/dhcpd.conf and add the content:
+ * Create the file /etc/dhcpd.conf on "Router-1" and add the content:

     ```
     # For more info look in /etc/dhcp/dhcpd.conf.example